caltechlibrary/dataset/how-to/getting-started-with-dataset.md

     frame, it will cause the frame to regenerate its object list

 6.  *delete-frame* will remove the frame from the collection

+7. *refresh* will let you refresh the objects in a frame from the current state of the collection, it'll prune any existing objects in the frame is they no longer exist.

+8. *reframe* will take a new list of keys from the colletion recreating ( (replacing) the objects in the data frame based on the new list of keys